mom-ocean/MOM6/.testing/README.md

   Set to `true` to compare DEBUG and REPRO builds, which typically correspond to unoptimized and optimized builds.
 See TODO for more information.

-These settings can either be specified at the command line, as shown below.
+These settings can either be specified at the command line, as shown below
 ```
 make DO_REGRESSION_TESTS=true
 make test DO_REGRESSION_TESTS=true
 ```
-or saved to `config.mk`.
+or saved in a configuration file, `config.mk`.

 To run individual classes of tests, use the subclass name:
 ```